What to Do When Selling a House with Unpermitted Work

 So, it's critical to understand what unpermitted work is and everything else about it before you sell your house.

-What is Unpermitted Work?
+What is unpermitted work?

 Any work that's done on your house without obtaining relevant paperwork or permits is unpermitted work.
 Some common unpermitted work includes building a room that is not in the blueprint, such as basements.